ryantd42/NY-Legislative-Git/2023/S2861A-2023/bill.md

- 305.1 or 305.2 or upon the issuance of an appearance ticket pursuant  to section 307.1 or upon the filing of a petition pursuant to section 310.1 OR  UPON APPLICATION OF THE COUNTY PROBATION DEPARTMENT AS A PART OF THE ADJUSTMENT PROCESS PURSUANT TO CFR 204.31.
+ 305.1 or 305.2 or upon the issuance of an appearance ticket pursuant  to section 307.1 or upon the filing of a petition pursuant to section 310.1 OR  UPON APPLICATION OF THE COUNTY PROBATION DEPARTMENT AS A PART OF THE ADJUSTMENT PROCESS PURSUANT TO CFR 204.31  AND  SECTION  205.31  OF  THE UNIFORM RULES FOR THE FAMILY COURT.
   (2)  A temporary order of protection may contain any of the provisions authorized on the making of an order of protection under section 352.3.
   (3) A temporary order of protection is not a finding of wrongdoing.
   (4) A temporary order of protection may  remain  in  effect  until  an order of disposition is entered.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06389-01-3
+  LBD06389-03-3